msgurgel/Moon/about/index.md

 ## Other Sites I Have

 - [Come Code With Me](comecodewith.me) – Previous side project blog I used to maintain.
-- [Isle of Lost Apps](isleoflostapps.com) – WIP site that will host most projects actual implementation.
+- [Isle of Lost Apps](isleoflostapps.com) – WIP site that will host most of my projects.